mellen-code/Metropolitan-Museum-Art-Generator/README.md

 ## Optimizations
-One of the top optimizations is adding a feature to store a user's favorite pieces of art in the DOM.
+One of the top optimizations is adding a feature to keep track of a user's favorite pieces of art.
 I would also like to add mobile-first styling.
 Finally, there is an error with the server attempting to set a cookie and it doesn't have the SameSite attribute set.
 Since I am working client side on this project, there isn't much I can do, however I'm keeping aware in case there is something that can be done in the future.

 ## Lessons Learned